criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 - different encoding option available
 - Format: .csv or #XLS
 - mo limits on rows/columns number
-- formatted join report can be exported in XLSX
+- formatted joined report can be exported in XLSX
 </details>